starlitriver/starlitriver.github.io/content/mathematics/how to evaluate trig functions for common angles.md

 | $\cos(\theta)$ | 4   | 3                | 2                | 1                | 0                |
 | $\tan(\theta)$ |     |                  |                  |                  |                  |

-and then take their square roots and divide by two to get the table
+Then take their square roots and divide by two to get the table

 | $\theta$       | $0$ | $\dfrac{\pi}{6}$      | $\dfrac{\pi}{4}$      | $\dfrac{\pi}{3}$      | $\dfrac{\pi}{2}$ |
 | -------------- | --- | --------------------- | --------------------- | --------------------- | ---------------- |